Farini/SkyNation/Readme.md

 - [X] Route to create player
 - [X] Modify Entry Point MacOS, iOS
 - [X] Person menu -> Fire, Medicate, Workout, Study

-- [ ] Lab Module needs to update list when research is finished (Needs testing)

 - [X] LSS View 3/3 -> Each Peripheral should have its own Detail View and actions
 - [X] Fix LSS View update issues
 - [X] LSS View -> Improve Peripherals
 - [X] Accounting should use all of the energy generated first, then from batteries

+- [ ] Lab Module needs to update list when research is finished (Needs testing)

-- [ ] Free Supply Drop-offs -> Pay for more
+- [ ] Free Supply Drop-offs -> Pay for more -> Ask Server
-- [ ] If you simulate your vehicles, you get an extra XP for the Garage
 - [ ] People generator should generate new people every hour.
 Pay for more.
-And generate Materials engineer first
+And generate Materials engineer first -> Ask Server
+- [ ] If you simulate your vehicles, you get an extra XP for the Garage
 - [ ] LSS View -> Make 1 tab for tanks & ingredients, and another for Peripherals
 - [ ] GameLoop: Auto-Accounting
 - [ ] GameLoop: Look for dates (Lab Activities, Human Activities, Vehicles)